-As part of my research, I realized I was also a subject-user where I was doing a study on myself.
+As part of my research while doing the work at CW, I realized I was also a subject-user where I was doing a study on myself.
 I used My Fitness Pal, 7-minute workout, Fooducate, iPhone health-app, U-Biome, 3TandAi in an effort to log and use the devices to keep things in check.
 What worked out is another story on wellness coming up.
 In retrospect, this was changing my lifestyle and I built a community of writers who helped carve out Choosing Wellness.

 We know that physical health is connected to a family, a school and the larger community but also to the planet as a whole.
 Sociology as a primary source of knowing the world became about looking at wellness in a holistic manner- individual, family, schools, community, planet, all of which are connected.
 The idea was to approach the users of wellness, the people to share their stories and choosing wellness does that.